fgruenig/LocalNetworkStream/README.md

 ## Quickinstall

-To get started with this project clone this repository then run `npm install` in the folder of the local copy to install all required Node.js modules.
+To get started with this project clone this repository then run `npm install` in the folder of the local copy on your small server to install all required Node.js modules.
 After that you can run `node index.js`.
-Connect a streaming device under [https://<IP-OF-SMALL-SERVER>/stream.html].
-Then the clients can get connected under [https://<IP-OF-SMALL-SERVER>/]
+Connect a streaming device under [https://IP-OF-SMALL-SERVER/stream.html]().
+Then the clients can get connected under [https://IP-OF-SMALL-SERVER/]()